zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/flexible-implementation.md

 }
 ```

-Its better now, but the only problem is that if you want to use the `FileLogger` or `XMLLogger` instead of `DatabaseLogger`, you could change the implementation of the `Log` method in the `CustomerService` class to meet the requirement, but that doesn’t make the design flexible.
+Its better now, but the only problem is that if you want to use the `FileLogger` or `XMLLogger` instead of `DatabaseLogger`, you could change the implementation of the `Log` method in the `CustomerService` class to meet the requirement, but that doesn't make the design flexible.

 To make the design more flexible, we will use inversion of control and dependency injection.